-Interfund Receivables and Payables - Activity between funds that are representative of lending/borrowing arrangements outstanding at the end of the fiscal year are referred to as "due to/from other funds" (i.e. the current portion of interfund loans).
+Interfund Receivables and Payables - Activity between funds that are representative of lending/borrowing arrangements outstanding at the end of the fiscal year are referred to as either "due to/from other funds" (i.e., the current portion of interfund loans).
+Or "advances to/from other funds" (i.e., the non-current portion of interfund loans).
 All other outstanding balances between funds are reported as "due to/from other funds."
 Interfund receivables and payables between funds are eliminated in the Statement of Net Position.